DCAN-Labs/hbcd-docs/docs/measures/eeg/index.md

   <span class="arrow">▸</span>
 </div>
 <div class="collapsible-content">
-<p>Researchers should be aware that the video content for the video RS task was modified between V03 and V04/V06.</p>
+<p>Researchers should be aware that the video content for the video RS task was modified between V03 and V04/V06.
+Note that this is not a true resting state as there is a visual stimulus present.</p>
 </div>
 </p>

-The Video Resting State (v.11.29.23) task provides assessment of the development of large scale neural networks during infancy and early childhood via information about neural oscillations measured in EEG power across the scalp.
-Developmental changes in oscillatory activity reflect underlying developing large scale neural networks associated with early self-regulatory, cognitive, and affective processes and developmental outcomes (Gabard-Durnam et al., 2019; E. J. Jones et al., 2020; Whedon et al., 2020).
+The Video Resting State (RS) (v.11.29.23) task provides assessment of the development of large-scale neural networks during infancy and early childhood via information about neural oscillations measured in EEG power across the scalp.
+Developmental changes in oscillatory activity reflect underlying developing large-scale neural networks associated with early self-regulatory, cognitive, and affective processes and developmental outcomes (Gabard-Durnam et al., 2019; E. J. Jones et al., 2020; Whedon et al., 2020).
 The metrics derived from the resting EEG signal include power across the frequency spectrum (Gabard-Durnam et al., 2019) and relative power between different scalp locations (Davidson & Fox, 1982).
 See [Fox et al. 2024](https://doi.org/10.1016/j.dcn.2024.101447) for more information about the RS.

+**Task Details**:
 In V03, a silent video plays with a variety of colorful and abstract toys and visuals on screen.
 The child watches the video for the duration of the task:

 ![](images/eeg-RS-V03.png)